cncf/tag-observability/whitepaper.md

 There are also different severity of alerts–not every alert is equally important, e.g. there is a difference between "paging" and "ticketing" alerts.
 The terminology here varies a lot.
 Some people say "alerts" when they specifically mean "pages", i.e. human intervention needed urgently enough to wake somebody up.

-The usefulness of "ticketing" alerts is often underestimated, i.e. alerts that need attention eventually but not urgently (as things break in large-scale systems all the time, and they are designed to tolerate those breakages to a certain extent), so they can be part of the normal workflow (of replacing broken disks, for example).
+The usefulness of "ticketing" alerts is often underestimated, i.e. alerts that need attention eventually but not urgently (as things break in large-scale systems all the time, and they are designed to tolerate those breakages to a certain extent), so they can be part of normal work during business hours, for example replacing a broken non-critical disk.

 We'll look at three approaches below that you can implement, one being a simpler approach, the second based on burn rate and the last one based on ML models.